Stillpoint

 Stay organized and follow up

 Track where your referrals come from so you know which relationships are producing results.
+Practice management analytics can help you see these patterns clearly.
 A simple system - even a spreadsheet - helps you see patterns and identify relationships worth investing more time in.
 Send a thank-you note or email after receiving a referral, and follow up periodically to keep the connection warm.

 A platform like Stillpoint can help you manage patient records and track referral sources alongside your scheduling and notes, keeping everything in one place.